uthcode/learntosolveit/source/techcourage.rst

 In this paper, his spirit and joy are revealed.

-**I, for one, am and will always remain a practicing technologist.
+*I, for one, am and will always remain a practicing technologist.
 When denied my minimum daily adult dose of technology, I get grouchy.
 I believe that technology is fun, especially when computers are involved, a sort of grand game or puzzle with ever so neat parts to fit together.
 I have turned down several lucrative administrative jobs because they would deny me that fun.
 If the technology you do isn't fun for you, you may wish to seek other employment.
-Without the fun, none of us would go on.**
+Without the fun, none of us would go on.*

-Dr. Sutherland is presently Vice President and Fellow of Sun Microsystems, Inc. --Ed.

 Notes from the Author
 ---------------------